jim-coyne/cilium/cilium.md

 ### 2. **Network Infrastructure**

-   - The computer/node network is the primary subnet used to assign static IP addresses to each Kubernetes or OpenShift node.
+   - The **computer/node network** is the primary subnet used to assign static IP addresses to each Kubernetes or OpenShift node.
 This network is mapped to a dedicated ACI bridge domain and EPG, and is the source of BGP peering between the nodes and the ACI fabric via the L3Out.
 Each node receives an IP from this pool, and the subnet must be routable through the ACI L3Out to external networks.

      - Node subnet: 10.1.0.0/24 (Initial bridge-domain)

-   - The Pod CIDR defines the address range used for allocating IPs to pods within the cluster.
+   - The **Pod CIDR** defines the address range used for allocating IPs to pods within the cluster.
 For Kubernetes, the default is 10.244.0.0/16; for OpenShift, it is 10.128.0.0/14.
 These CIDRs are advertised to the ACI fabric over BGP through the L3Out, allowing external networks to reach pods directly when required.
 Each node typically advertises its local pod subnet to reduce BGP table size and optimize routing.

      - Pod CIDR: 10.244.0.0/16 (Kubernetes default)
      - Pod CIDR: 10.128.0.0/14 (OpenShift default)

-   - The Service CIDR is the address range used for Kubernetes or OpenShift services (virtual IPs for cluster services).
+   - The **Service CIDR** is the address range used for Kubernetes or OpenShift services (virtual IPs for cluster services).
 The default for Kubernetes is 10.96.0.0/12, and for OpenShift it is 172.30.0.0/16.
 These CIDRs are also advertised to the ACI fabric via the L3Out, enabling external access to cluster services as needed.

      - Service CIDR: 10.96.0.0/12 (Kubernetes default)
      - Service CIDR: 172.30.0.0/16 (OpenShift default)

    - All three networks (node, pod, and service) must be properly defined in ACI as bridge domains and included in the L3Out configuration.
 This ensures that BGP advertisements from Cilium are accepted and routed by the ACI fabric, and that external connectivity is available for both pods and services.

-   - Configure DNS resolution **Important**
+   - Configure DNS resolution **Important Note**

      - For Kubernetes, ensure that all nodes can resolve the cluster.local domain, which is the default DNS suffix for services and pods.
 This typically involves configuring CoreDNS or kube-dns as the cluster DNS service, and setting the appropriate search domains and upstream resolvers in `/etc/resolv.conf` on each node.
 If using custom node images or bare metal, verify that the node-level DNS configuration does not override or conflict with cluster DNS settings.